19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 7. Georgeson Botanical Garden

-A few short miles from the Running Reindeer Ranch towards the university, you’ll find the Georgeson Botanical Garden.
+You’ll find the Georgeson Botanical Garden a few short miles from the Running Reindeer Ranch towards the university.

 This five-acre garden is home to many plant science research programs centered around subarctic horticulture.